Blackboard Learn

-Blackboard Learn (previously the Blackboard Learning Management System) is a web-based virtual learning environment and learning management system developed by Blackboard Inc. The software features course management, customizable open architecture, and scalable design that allows integration with student information systems and authentication protocols.
+Blackboard (previously Blackboard Learn, Blackboard Learn Ultra and the Blackboard Learning Management System) is a web-based virtual learning environment and learning management system developed by Anthology Inc. The software features course management, customizable open architecture, and scalable design that allows integration with student information systems and authentication protocols.
 It may be installed on local servers, hosted by Blackboard ASP Solutions, or provided as Software as a Service hosted on Amazon Web Services.
 Its main purposes are stated to include the addition of online elements to courses traditionally delivered face-to-face and development of completely online courses with few or no face-to-face meetings.

 History

 On January 21, 1993, Stephen Gilfus and Daniel Cane started a company called CourseInfo LLC and were developing a software product that would power online education and be scalable for wider institutional application.
 At the same time, Matthew Pittinsky and Michael Chasen formed Blackboard LLC and were contracted to help lead the formation of the Educause IMS standards group for online education technology.
 The two groups merged to form Blackboard Inc., which then developed the Blackboard Learning System.

 In October 2005, Blackboard Inc. and WebCT, the two leading providers back in the day of course management software for e-learning services to the education market, announced plans to merge their companies, which ultimately led to a combined LMS.

-In May 2009 Blackboard learn purchased the privately held competing learning management systems company Angel Learning, inc. ANGEL Learning.
+In May 2009 Blackboard purchased the privately held competing learning management systems company ANGEL Learning.

 In 2015, the company announced a user experience update, called Ultra.

 In October 2017, Blackboard partnered with OpenEd to integrate OER with Learning Management Systems.

+As of October 2021, Blackboard had merged with Anthology.

+On September 30, 2025, it was reported that Anthology would be acquired by private equity firms Nexus Group and Oaktree Capital Management under a Chapter 11 bankruptcy reorganization, in which the company filed for bankruptcy that same day.

 Learn Ultra

 Ultra is an optional user interface sitting on top of the existing Learn 9.1 architecture, only available for SaaS installations.
 It is the largest change to Learn's front-end since its inception.
 It uses a single page application format, which significantly changes the user experience and the ways in which 3rd-party tools can be included.

 Blackboard has begun offering additional products such as Blackboard Collaborate Ultra (a video-classroom service), Blackboard Ally (an accessibility assistant), and a chat-bot support service.
 These are designed to integrate with Ultra to deliver contextually-relevant interactions.

-The interface added features which allow teachers to create assessments and course content within the application, such as assignments, grade books and learning modules. also added features like the ability to post announcements and discussion threads, the introduction of mail and chatrooms, and messages between students and teachers.
+The interface added features which allow teachers to create assessments and course content within the application, such as assignments, grade books and learning modules.
+It also added features like the ability to post announcements and discussion threads, the introduction of mail and chatrooms, and messages between students and teachers.